Sage-Bionetworks/synapseAnnotations/CONTRIBUTING.md

 ### Contribution of drug terms

 The preferred first-pass strategy for chemical name annotation is to search the EMBL-EBI ontology lookup service to find names, descriptions, and sources.
 Typically, the NCI Thesaurus will provide a suitable description for drugs and other biologically active molecules.
-In situations where the query molecule is not found in [EMBL-EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols), [MeSH](https://meshb.nlm.nih.gov/) is a helpful secondary location to find chemical descriptions.
+In situations where the query molecule is not found in [EMBL-EBI Ontology Lookup Service](https://www.ebi.ac.uk/ols), a helpful secondary location to find chemical descriptions is [MeSH](https://meshb.nlm.nih.gov/).

 Example: